Hus782/RestoRaterApp/README.md

 - **Review System**: Users can leave restaurant reviews with a 5-star rating system, date of visit, and comments.
 - **Admin control**: Administrators can add, edit, and delete restaurants, users, and reviews.

+## Prepopulated Data and Sample Accounts

+To enhance the user experience and demonstrate the app's capabilities, RestoRaterApp comes with prepopulated sample data including a list of restaurants and user accounts.
+This allows you to test and explore the app's features without the need to create data from scratch.

+### Sample Restaurants

+The app is preloaded with a variety of restaurants to showcase the listing, review, and rating functionalities.

+### Sample User Accounts

+For testing purposes, two user accounts with different roles are provided:

+1. **Regular User Account**
+   - Email: `test@gmail.com`
+   - Password: `test`
+   - Role: Regular user with the ability to rate and review restaurants.

+2. **Admin User Account**
+   - Email: `admin@gmail.com`
+   - Password: `admin`
+   - Role: Admin with the ability to add, edit, and delete restaurant information, manage users, and reviews.

+Feel free to use these credentials to log in and explore the different functionalities available to each user type.

 ### Screenshots
 <p float="left">
   <img src="https://github.com/Hus782/RestoRaterApp/blob/main/demo/1.jpg" width="250" />